October 23, 2020 / How To

 fancy copper s hook clasps for jewelry wire wrapped silver s hook clasp for jewlery

-Fancy Wire Links
+How to Make Wire Links

 Fancy jewelry wires are typically described as twist, bead, hammered, sparkle, or diamond-cut wires.
-They’re still around wire, opposed to pattern and gallery wires which are typically flat or low-dome strips.
+They’re still round wire, opposed to pattern and gallery wires which are typically flat or low-dome strips.
 Fancy wire are great for so many jewelry applications.
 You can use thinner gauges to add decorative wraps for bezels, links, rings, earring components and more.
 The thicker gauges can be used for bangles and bracelets, links, rings, chain, among other things.
 Scroll down for some tips on creating fancy wire links.

 silver linked and wire wrapped necklace with fancy wire and ring that says 2015 on top

-Shaping fancy wire is very similar to regular wire, but there are a few additional things you want to keep in mind.
+Shaping fancy jewelry wire is very similar to regular wire, but there are a few additional things you want to keep in mind.
 You can use any of your favorite pliers to create different shapes.
 Metal pliers may leave marks on your wire though.
 Bend around the plier tips as opposed to squeezing, or use nylon-jawed pliers so you don’t mark up your metal.
 You can also wrap your wire around a variety of mandrel shapes and hammer.
 Make sure you only hammer with a rawhide or plastic mallet.
 A metal hammer will alter the texture of your wire.

 jewelry links in various shapes made with fancy wire and the pliers used to make them